Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Universality classes of many-body wave functions

 A stochastic local (SL) transformation is then given by a finite layers of piecewise local invertible transformation:

 We note that such a transformation does not change the degree of freedom of the state.

 Similarly to the gLU transformations, we can also have a transformation that can change the degree of freedom of the state, by a tensor product of the state with another product state $ \ket{\Psi} \to \Big(\otimes_i\ket{\psi_i}\Big) \otimes \ket{\Psi} $, where $\ket{\psi_i}$ is the wave function for the $i^\text{th}$ qubit.
 A finite combination of the above two types of transformations is then a generalized stochastic local (gSL) transformation.
+Here we use the notion $\ket{\Psi}$ to represent a sequence of states $\{\ket{\Psi}_{N_k}\}$.

-We remark that, despite the simple idea similar to the gLU transformations, gSL transformations are more subtle to deal with.
+We remark that, although it is similar to the gLU transformations, gSL transformations are more subtle to deal with.
 First of all, notice that gSL transformations do not preserve the norm of quantum states (i.e.\ not trace-preserving, as given by Eq.~\eqref{eq:trace}).
 Furthermore, as we are dealing with thermodynamic limit ($N_k\rightarrow\infty$), we are applying gSL transformations on a system of infinite dimensional Hilbert space.
 In this case, even if each $W^i$ is invertible, $W_{pwl}= \prod_{i} W^i$ may be non-invertible due to the thermodynamic limit.
 We will discuss these issues in more detail in the next subsection.